spinscale/elasticsearch-graphite-plugin/README.md

+# UNMAINTAINED

+This plugin is very old and not maintained anymore.
+If you want to upgrade it, please fork it.
+I am happy to link to a maintained version.

 # Elasticsearch graphite plugin

 This plugin creates a little push service, which regularly updates a graphite host with indices stats and nodes stats.
 In case you are running a cluster, these datas are always only pushed from the master node.